 WLU is an NCTE Conference made up of whole language support groups and individual professionals interested in developing and implementing whole language in educational institutions.
 WLU is based on a view of whole language as a dynamic philosophy of education.
 Learn more by viewing the WLU Beliefs.

 JOIN WLU by subscribing to our journal Talking Points

 Talking Points provides a forum for parents, classroom teachers, and researchers to reflect about literacy and learning.
-Editor Carol Gilles invites you and colleagues that you know to submit manuscripts for the next issue.
+Editors Sally Brown and Deborah MacPhee invite you and colleagues that you know to submit manuscripts for the next issue.

 Not yet a subscriber?
 Add it to your NCTE membership today!